AlekseyUrmanov/CoinBaseAPI/DEVUPDATES.md

 ## Dev Updates

+### Update 1.002
+Edited Readme file, added websocket bot 3.0 code, will add order placer code soon, added SPD data csv file that contains all the spread per dollar values of all coin-USD pairs.
+Working on opportunity finding code, that will idnetify potential areas to profit, based on order flow and order book standings.

 ### Update 1.001
 Web Socket bot 1, was the first version of the new operation/trading type, its was clustrsome.
 Bot 2 has functions integrated directly into the class so it was far faster and more efficient, but it can only run one crypto.
 I have developed a neew program that can place orders on many different currencies at a time at different time intervals.
 So websocket bot 3 will be able to trade many currency that has had an order execute on it.
 And you will be able to specify which cryptos to not trade.